Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Mixed effects models of tumor growth

-Finally, we point out that models \eqref{e:sde0} and \eqref{e:sde1} by no means are the only possible ways of specifying SDEMEMs for tumor growth.
-Diffusion terms of the type $\gamma V_i(t)dB_i(t)$ could be replaced by a more flexible form such as $\gamma V_i(t)^\rho dB_i(t)$ (for some exponent $\rho$).
-Alternatively a so-called ``stochastic growth rate model'' could be specified by $V_i(t)=\exp\{\int_0^t\beta_i(u)du\}$, where the time-varying growth rate $\{\beta_i(t)\}_{t\geq 0}$ for instance could be modelled by the Ornstein-Uhlenbeck process $d\beta_i(t)=-\rho_i(\beta_i(t)-\bar{\beta}_i)dt+\gamma_i dB_{i}(t)$, which evolves as a continous time autoregressive process around its mean $\bar{\beta}_i$.
-These alternative models do not admit simple closed form solutions like (\ref{e:sde0}) and (\ref{e:sde1}) do, but can still be analyzed using the Bayesian methods described in this paper.
-However, since the integrated diffusion process in the stochastic growth rate model is not a Markov process, the more general methodology from section \ref{sec:synlik} would be needed to analyze this particular model.
+We stress that the models considered above by no means are the only possibilities for specifying dynamical models for tumor growth.
+Additional random effects could be added to the subject specific growth curves, e.g.\ to describe a delay in the treatment effect, a different diffusion term could replace $\gamma V_i(t)dB_i(t)$, or a so-called stochastic growth rate model (SGRM) could be specified by $V_i(t)=\exp\{\int_0^t\beta_i(u)du\}$, where the time-varying growth rate $\{\beta_i(t)\}_{t\geq 0}$ could be modelled by e.g. an Ornstein-Uhlenbeck process (a continous time autoregressive process evolving around its mean $\bar{\beta}_i$).
+Note that, since the integrated diffusion process in the SGRM is not a Markov process, the more general methodology from section \ref{sec:synlik} would be needed to analyze this type of model.